Robert Sugden: Reintroduction

 In an interview with Digital Spy in April 2014, Davies stated that he would not rule out a return to Emmerdale.
 He said he would "never say never".
 Davies told Digital Spy, "I'm still really glad to be working and to be part of some lovely stuff, so at the moment I'm very happy but who knows in the future?
 I love what I do and if that means a return to Emmerdale then so be it, but at the moment that's not on the cards."
 Davies also said that people still recognized and remembered him from his role in Emmerdale, saying, "It's still very much in people's memories – I don't quite know how!
 I've almost forgotten what I did, but people still linger on that.
 I guess it's 'cos you're in their house every night – six nights a week [or] whatever it was at the time.
 People still seem to remember that character – nearly a decade later which is very strange."

-In September 2014 it was confirmed that Robert would be returning but not played by Davies instead the role being recast with Ryan Hawley now playing him.
+In September 2014 it was confirmed that Robert would be returning, but not played by Davies; instead the role was recast to Ryan Hawley.
 Series producer Kate Oates said: "I'm delighted to welcome Ryan to the show.
 Robert is a complex character and when we were looking for someone to take over the role, Ryan had the perfect balance of charm and edge, Robert Sugden's life has moved on in many ways... but those ingrained feelings – about his father, Andy, Katie, and the village where he grew up – are sure to find an explosive outlet."